A Social Gathering For Dachshunds And Their People

 If you can, bring a spare flea/tick or heartworm treatment to the Dachshund Rescue of South Florida table to help them help rescued dogs.

 It's a festive day out for dachshunds.
 Dogs and people socialize.
 Strangers marvel.
-There are a few dog-oriented activities, a talent show (NO costume contest this year) and a group photo.
+There are a few dog-oriented activities and a dachshund funhouse.
 A dachshund-loving dignitary says a few words and we always end with a spirited singing of the Dach Song and a Grand March.

 Most dogs arrive au naturel, though some dress for the occasion (as hot dogs, cowboys, divas, and beach babes).
 You may want to bring a camera.